-The Great Recession in 2008 had profound impacts on our economy.
-While jobs are back, they are not the same ones lost during the recession.
-The Georgetown University Center on Education and the Workforce report demonstrated that over 95% of jobs created during the recovery have gone to workers with at least some college education, while those with a high school diploma or less are being left behind.
 The high school diploma is what gets students started; it's no longer the finish line.
 Students need to be equipped for a more demanding job market and postsecondary opportunities that differ from the status quo of a graduation test.

 Until recently, Indiana's approach to graduation requirements was a one-size-fits-all approach requiring every student to pass graduation qualifying exams (ISTEP).
 This approach required students who did not pass these exams to take remedial classes to prepare for and retake them.
 While these remedial classes were designed to help students, it frequently prevented students from taking classes that would help prepare them for college and career opportunities after high school.
-This requirement is still in effect for the graduating classes of 2019-2022.

 With the passage of Graduation Pathways, students are now able to individualize their graduation requirements to align to their postsecondary goal.
 No longer must all students fit into the same academic mold, but rather, they can choose the options that best meet their postsecondary needs and aspirations.
-Students can create pathways that serve their educational interests and prepares them for postsecondary educational and career opportunities.
+Students can create pathways that serve their educational interests and prepare them for postsecondary educational and career opportunities.
 Overall, this plan ensures that students are truly prepared to be successful in whatever they want to pursue after high school.